Bidirectional microwave-optical transduction based on integration of high-overtone bulk acoustic resonators and photonic circuits: Discussion

 The present design is also suited for tasks beyond quantum state transfer.
 The transducer can be a key component of photonic interconnects for superconducting qubits \cite{lecocqControlReadoutSuperconducting2021,youssefiCryogenicElectroopticInterconnect2021}, where laser lights routed through optical fibers are used to encode microwave signals directly inside the dilution refrigerator during qubit readout.
 It may be challenging for traveling-wave EOMs to attain the requisite half-wave voltage to be competitive in noise performance against conventional all-electrical readout scheme utilizing high-electron-mobility transistor amplifiers \cite{youssefiCryogenicElectroopticInterconnect2021}.
-Our triply resonant approach affords a path towards a scalable optically controlled cryogenic waveform generator for both qubit readout and control.
+With a compact footprint of \SI{100}{\micro\meter}-by-\SI{50}{\micro\meter} and more than \SI{0.1}{\pico\watt} of microwave power generated on-chip, our triply resonant approach affords a path towards a scalable optically controlled cryogenic waveform generator for both qubit readout and control.
 The multimode nature of the transducer is particularly suited for frequency-multiplexed dispersive readout.
 Transduction leveraging multiple HBAR modes is already demonstrated in Fig.~\ref{fig:fig_3}e.
 One can additionally utilize line-type instead of point-type dimer coupling for the photonic molecule, which gives rise to a dispersion in the supermode splitting \cite{kimDispersionEngineeringFrequency2017}.
 In combination with the multitude of acoustic overtones, a single transducer can therefore support several spectrally distinguishable triply resonant systems that serve as qubit multiplex channels.
 Finally, since the transducer requires no superconducting element to function, it may be pertinent for applications in classical microwave photonics.